-When you leave home during the day and leave your dog behind, does your dog have to stay inside?
-If your dog spends the day indoors, here is a tip for you to make your dogs day happy and comfortable:
+When you leave home during the day and leave your dog behind, does your dog stay inside?
+If your dog spends the day indoors, here is a tip for you to make your dog’s day happier and more comfortable.

 Doggie Daycare and Dog Walkers

 Daycare is a common suggestion for home-alone dogs.
 But many dogs don’t enjoy the company of their fellows, and many of us can’t afford the fees these days.
 If you can possibly spring for a daily dog walk, though, do it.
 Yes, many dogs are capable of holding their urine and feces all day long.
 But it’s not good for them.
 Dr. Marcela Salas, of Animal Kind Veterinary Hospital in Brooklyn, New York, explains that holding on for long periods can lead to urinary tract infections.
 And the highly concentrated urine a dog produces during a long wait can increase the likelihood of crystal formation and cystitis.
 Dr. Salas also points out that if your dog is old and creaky, she’ll benefit from getting up and taking a walk.

 If you can’t afford a professional walker, trade favors with people.
 Maybe a job-hunting friend would like someone to drool on her bathrobe while she rewrites her resume for the dozenth time.
 Bake her some cupcakes when you get home.
 Or maybe your dog isn’t a candidate for daycare but does have canine friends.
 Can you trade a workday playdate for an extra Saturday afternoon walk?

 Looking for more dog care tips?
 Check out our own list here.